mattparker/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 #### Bulk Adding Tabs

 - Click on 'bulk add option'.
 This opens a pop-up box.
-- Type all the names of all the tabs that you are adding in the text box, separated by a semi-colon (;).
+- Type the names of all the tabs that you are adding in the text box, separated by a semi-colon (;).
 You do not need a space before each one.
 For example, 'Personal;Support Issues;Currrent Situation'.
 - When you have finished, click 'add all'.
 Don't forget, these are not finally saved until you click on the 'save all changes' at the top or bottom of the page before exiting.
 - You will now see all your new tabs at the bottom of the list.
 - Click on each one in turn and choose the pen and paper icon to open it for editing.
 You will need to add the details for them as described for a single tab above.